Contributing Gear Writer

 The Where and Who

-The Inertia editors Nick Bruckbauer and Will Sileo also contributed to the test, finding the best boots that could handle the legendary snowpack of the Sierra Nevada mountains in California.
+The Inertia editors Nick Bruckbauer, Will Sileo, and Nathan Lemin also contributed to the test, finding the best boots that could handle the legendary snowpack of the Sierra Nevada mountains in California as well as the mountains of Northern Arizona.

 We used the same socks to test out all the boots, and while made of merino wool, they were nothing out of the ordinary.
 Seeing as they did have insulating qualities, though, it was only fair to maintain a constant when adding a layer between the foot and the boot.